Sensory-Cloud/cpp-sdk/README.md

 // Create the key-chain for the token manager.
 You may use your own
-// implementation of the `Keychain` interface for your application. sensory::token_manager::Keychain keychain("com.product.company");
+// implementation of the `Keychain` interface for your application. sensory::token_manager::SecureCredentialStore keychain("com.product.company");
 // Create the OAuth service from the configuration. sensory::service::OAuthService oauthService(config);
 // Create the token manager for handling token requests from the OAuth service
-// and with a reference to the keychain. sensory::token_manager::TokenManager<sensory::token_manager::Keychain>
+// and with a reference to the secure credential store. sensory::token_manager::TokenManager<sensory::token_manager::SecureCredentialStore>
     tokenManager(oauthService, keychain);
 ```